Marino Marini (musician): Biography

-Marini's recordings in the late 1950s and early 1960s included covers of Domenico Modugno's "Volare" and "Ciao ciao bambina" and Rocco Granata's "Marina".
-In 1960, he won the first and the second prizes in the Naples song festival with "Serenata a Margellina" and "Uè uè uè che femmena".
-In 1958 he performed Mikis Theodorakis's "The Honeymoon Song" in Michael Powell's film Honeymoon.
+In 1958, he performed Mikis Theodorakis's "The Honeymoon Song" in Michael Powell's film Honeymoon.
+Marini's recordings in the late 1950s and early 1960s included covers of Domenico Modugno's "Volare", "Ciao ciao bambina" and Rocco Granata's "Marina".
+In 1960, they won the first and the second prizes in the Naples song festival with Ruggero singing "Serenata a Margellina" and Marino singing "Uè, uè, che femmena!".
+Shortly after this, the first quartet disbanded.

-In 1960 the first quartet disbanded and in 1961 new quartet was formed with Marini, Bruno Guarnera (guitar), Petito di Pace (drums) and Vittorio Benvenuti (double bass, vocal, dance).
+In 1961, he formed a new quartet with Bruno Guarnera (guitar), Petito di Pace (drums) and Vittorio Benvenuti (double bass, vocal, dance).
 The quartet was re-formed again in 1963 with Francesco Ventura (guitar), Sergio (drums), and Franco Cesarico (bass guitar and vocal).

 Marino Marini's music was rooted in the tradition of Italian song, and in particular Neapolitan song, as he sometimes performed in the Neapolitan language (e.g. "Maruzzella").
 Many of his numbers are in 4/4 or 4/8 time, but he sometimes used the 6/8 tarantella rhythm with an off-beat tempo accentuated by the piano on the second and fourth beat.
 He performed in several styles and genres, reinterpreting American standards or current pop songs (e.g. "Just Young") and using dance rhythms such as cha-cha-cha, the twist, the letkiss and the samba.
 He often combined genres (e.g. Neapolitan song and samba in "Don Ciccio 'o piscatore").

 He made innovative use of the echo chamber (using one made to his own design) and is said to have been the first European performer to use sound mixing on stage, anticipating the techniques used by rock musicians in the 1960s.

 Among the performers he influenced were French-Italian singers Dalida and Caterina Valente.